A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Methodology

 \subsection{Dataset creation}

 Three datasets were created.
-The first one has been created by a random split of 80\% for the training set, 10\% for the validation set, and 10\% for the testing set.
+The first one was created by a random split of 80\% for the training set, 10\% for the validation set, and 10\% for the testing set.
 It contains 6,013 images for a total of 12,637 objects of all classes.
 The training set contains 8,635 anthropogenic debris, 601 natural debris, and 824 non-debris material.
-The validation set contains 1119 anthropogenic debris, 76 natural debris ,and 105 non-debris material.
+The validation set contains 1119 anthropogenic debris, 76 natural debris,and 105 non-debris material.
 Finally, the testing set contains 1119 anthropogenic debris, 77 natural debris and 81 non-debris material.

-The second set of data comprises the first set, plus an additional 30\% of negative images.
-As a result, there is 2,064 negative images in the training set, 259 in the validation set and 257 in the test set.

-The third dataset was created using a random split (80/10/10) on clusters created by DBSCAN clustering after dimension reduction using t-SNE.
+The second dataset was created using a random split (80/10/10) on clusters created by the data leak-free method (Section \ref{section2.3}).
 Each cluster is randomly placed in one of the three sets (training, validation and testing) to avoid separation.
 Thus, the training set contains 8,978 anthropogenic debris, 424 natural debris and 465 non-debris material.
 The validation set contains 475 anthropogenic debris, 145 natural debris, and 330 non-debris material.
 Finally, the testing set contains, 1,198 anthropogenic debris, 185 natural debris, and 215 non-debris material.

+The third datasets was created to evaluate the impact of the proportion of negative images on model performance.
+Starting from the leak-free dataset (the second one), negative images were added to the training data at five different proportions: 0\%, 10\%, 20\%, 30\% and 40\%.
+Consequently, the training set contains 0, 525, 1.174, 2.009 and 3.122 negative images, respectively.
+The validation sets contain 0, 67, 150, 257 and 399 negative images, respectively.
+The testing set contains 0, 66, 148, 253 and 393 negative images, respectively.